The North Korean Film Studio Posters

 In 2003, we commissioned artwork of these original posters as a limited edition or hand-painted North Korean poster.
 For artist Han Jong Sil who is normally commissioned to paint Propaganda posters, this was an unusual project.

 For the first time, we are selling the individual posters as a limited edition of 20 pieces only on 240 gsm white matt Hahnemühle paper using a state-of-the-art Epson giclée printer.
-Each print has a 2cm white framing border embossed with the Koryo Studio seal and edition numbered in pencil.
-The works are signed by the artist and are 120 euros each + postage.

 Korean Film Studio Poster Art Background